Built for snowbird landlords.

 Snowbirds typically have more properties than the average cross-border landlord — usually two to four — and more utility complexity because vacation rentals cycle utilities (winter occupants vs summer occupants vs vacancy periods), meaning more bills, more providers, and tighter expense tracking.

-Max Snowbird ($39 CAD/month) bundles the Gmail utility scanner that handles bills from Hydro One, Enbridge, FPL, ConEd, PG&E, Toronto Water, Veolia, and 60+ other providers — which is the feature most snowbird landlords spend the most time on each month if they don't automate it.
+Max ($59 CAD/month) bundles automatic utility bill capture from the bills you forward — handling Hydro One, Enbridge, FPL, ConEd, PG&E, Toronto Water, Veolia, and 60+ other providers — which is the feature most snowbird landlords spend the most time on each month if they don't automate it.

-Pro Snowbird ($19 CAD) covers everything else: rent ledger, cashflow, NR4, T776, Schedule E exports — for unlimited properties.
-The Free Snowbird tier covers one property for one full year if you want to validate the workflow before committing.
+Pro ($29 CAD) covers everything else: rent ledger, cashflow, NR4, T776, Schedule E exports — for up to 5 doors.
+The Free tier covers one door for one full year if you want to validate the workflow before committing.